 As you can imagine, companies often promote the free trial over the completely free version so they eventually get paid.

-Take care to note exactly what it is you’re getting.
-If it’s a “trial”, then eventually it will not be free.
+Take care to note exactly what you’re getting.
+If it’s a trial, eventually it will not be free.

-A free scan will typically do exactly that: perform a scan of your computer for whatever it is that the software is designed to scan for.
-Absolutely nothing was promised about what happens next.
+A free scan does exactly that: it scans your computer for whatever the software is designed to scan for.
+Nothing was promised about what happens next.

 Free scan does not imply free repair.

-Most free scans are really nothing more than a form of free trial, allowing you to run the scan on your computer to see if you even need whatever it is the results might indicate.
-Most then offer to repair or act on those results – for a fee.
+Most free scans are nothing more than a free trial that allows you to run the scan on your computer to see if you need whatever the results indicate.
+Most then offer to repair or act on those results for a fee.

 The worst examples of this genre of software are free scans that lie.
-They are nothing more than “scareware” – software that scares you into taking unnecessary action.
-Typically, one of those unnecessary actions is spending money to purchase the so-called “repair”.
-(Actually, the worst of the worst are, in fact, malware themselves, installing malicious software on your machine only to then offer to remove it … for a fee.)
+They are nothing more than scareware: software that scares you into taking unnecessary action.
+Typically, one of those unnecessary actions is purchasing the so-called repair.
+(The worst of the worst are malware, installing malicious software on your machine only to then offer to remove it… for a fee.)

-Unless it’s a specific program that you know has a good reputation, I recommend avoiding anything that advertises itself using the “free scan” marketing tactic.
-There are just too many slimy players out there that leverage it to do nothing more than take your money.
+Unless it’s a program you know has a good reputation, I recommend avoiding anything advertising itself as a free scan.
+There are just too many slimy players who use it to do nothing more than take your money.

 Free with advertising

-There have almost always been websites that are completely free, except for the “cost” of being presented with advertising as you view the website’s content.
+There have almost always been websites that are free except for the “cost” of being presented with advertising.
 Ask Leo! is a fine example.
-Advertising is an important component of what keeps Ask Leo! afloat, and what keeps the content on the site otherwise truly free.
+Advertising is an important component of what keeps Ask Leo! afloat and what keeps the content free.
+On some websites, you can pay a fee or become a patron to remove advertisements.

-Particularly in the mobile world, there’s now a lot of free software that is, indeed, truly free as well, with the caveat that advertisements are included.
-Some include paid upgrades that allow you to use the software without the advertising.
+Particularly in the mobile world, there’s a lot of free software that is truly free and includes advertisements.
+Some include paid upgrades allowing you to use the software without the advertising.

-But the bottom line is that advertising in general is one thing that keeps the majority of free websites and resources truly free to you and me… with the “cost” of seeing the advertising.
+But the bottom line is that advertising keeps the majority of free websites and resources truly free to you and me.
+Our only cost is seeing the advertising.

 Other forms of “free”

-You’re likely to run into other forms of “free” as well.
+You’re likely to run into other forms of “free”.

-Perhaps the most common is what I call the “public radio” model, where every now and then you’re asked to contribute money to the operation of the site or software.
-Wikipedia is a great example of this: enduring periodic fund drives is part of the cost of using the resource, and simultaneously a critical component of keeping such a valuable resource free to the internet.
+Perhaps the most common is what I call the public radio model, where every now and then you’re asked to contribute money to the operation of the site or software.
+Wikipedia is a great example of this: enduring periodic fund drives is part of the cost of using the resource.
+It’s a critical component of keeping such a valuable resource free to the internet.

-Sometimes free really is free.
-Sometimes free means free, but with an acceptable pseudo-cost, like advertising.
+Sometimes, free really is free.
+Sometimes free means free with an acceptable pseudo-cost like advertising.

 But sometimes free isn’t really free at all.